vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 - `--name open-webui`: Gives our container a friendly name.
 - `ghcr.io/open-webui/open-webui:main`: The latest version of Open WebUI from GitHub.

+{: .note }
-> Pro tip: `host.docker.internal` is a special Docker Desktop for Mac feature that allows containers to communicate with services running on your Mac.
+Pro tip: `host.docker.internal` is a special Docker Desktop for Mac feature that allows containers to communicate with services running on your Mac.
 It's like giving your Docker container a secret passage to your local Ollama server!

 After running this command, your own personal AI chat, with plenty of advanced features, all running local and for free is available at: [http://localhost:8080/](http://localhost:8080/).
 You can choose from all models which you have pulled via Ollama on the top left.

 ![Open WebUI to have your own, local AI chat]({{site.baseurl}}/images/blog/2024-12-23-13.png) *Open WebUI to have your own, local AI chat, source: by author*

+{: .note }
-> If you want to avoid the hassle of setting up Open WebUI and you're using macOS, consider the excellent, pragmatic alternative called [Enchanted](https://github.com/AugustDev/enchanted).
+If you want to avoid the hassle of setting up Open WebUI and you're using macOS, consider the excellent, pragmatic alternative called [Enchanted](https://github.com/AugustDev/enchanted).
 This open-source tool is compatible with Ollama.
 You can download it [directly from the App Store](https://apps.apple.com/gb/app/enchanted-llm/id6474268307), making it a great option for a lightweight start.

 # Conclusion

 Remember that 6:00 AM scenario?
 The overwhelming flood of information, the long Slack messages, and the desperate need for that first coffee?
 Well, it's time to write a different ending to that story.

+{: .note }
-> And yes, you should still get your coffee first.
+And yes, you should still get your coffee first.
 Some things even AI can't replace!

 Through this journey, we've discovered how local AI can transform our daily workflows.
 From instant code reviews to magical mind maps, from summarizing essays to analyzing images – all while keeping our sensitive data secure and under our control.

 But perhaps the most exciting part isn't just what these tools can do – it's what YOU can do with them.
 Those little helper scripts we created?
 They're just the beginning.
 Every time you find yourself performing a repetitive task, remember: there might be a local AI solution waiting to be crafted.

+{: .note }
-> I started with simple scripts, but soon found myself building an entire ecosystem of AI-powered tools.
+I started with simple scripts, but soon found myself building an entire ecosystem of AI-powered tools.
 It's like having a super-powered command line that actually understands what you need.

 So, what's next?
 Well, that's up to you.
 The tools are in your hands, the models are on your machine, and the possibilities are endless.
 Maybe you'll create that perfect workflow that saves your team hours each week.
 Or perhaps you'll build something entirely new that we haven't even thought of yet.

 Now, if you'll excuse me, I have some Slack essays to write... but don't worry, my colleagues have the tools to handle them now! 😉

+{: .important }
-> Final note: How are YOU planning to use local AI in your workflow?
+Final note: How are YOU planning to use local AI in your workflow?
 Have these demos inspired you to create your own productivity hacks?
 Share your ideas and experiments in the comments below – I'd love to see how you're transforming your daily tasks with local AI!
 And if you're already using Ollama in creative ways, share it with the world.
 After all, the best productivity tips often come from the community.

 ---

+{: .tip }
-> 💡 Some updates based on the feedback and discussions regarding this article
+Some updates based on the feedback and discussions regarding this article

-- Although the article primarily showcases Bash scripts for interacting with Ollama, if you use Python, be sure to check out the structured output feature that Ollama added in December 2024: [https://ollama.com/blog/structured-outputs](https://ollama.com/blog/structured-outputs).
+- Although the article primarily showcases Bash scripts for interacting with Ollama, if you use Python, be sure to check out the structured output feature that [Ollama added in December 2024](https://ollama.com/blog/structured-outputs).
-- Another practical way to access your local models is through Page Assist, a simple Chrome extension: [https://github.com/n4ze3m/page-assist](https://github.com/n4ze3m/page-assist).
+- Another practical way to access your local models is through [Page Assist](https://github.com/n4ze3m/page-assist), a simple open-source Chrome extension.
-- For Windows users, Raycast is coming to Windows: [https://www.raycast.com/windows](https://www.raycast.com/windows).
-In the meantime, the open-source cross-platform launcher Wox could serve as an alternative: [https://github.com/Wox-launcher/Wox](https://github.com/Wox-launcher/Wox).
+- For Windows users, [Raycast is coming to Windows](https://www.raycast.com/windows).
+In the meantime, the [open-source cross-platform launcher Wox](https://github.com/Wox-launcher/Wox) could serve as an alternative.
-- If you fully commit to Raycast, I recommend exploring the Ollama extension, which is available for free: [https://www.raycast.com/massimiliano_pasquini/raycast-ollama](https://www.raycast.com/massimiliano_pasquini/raycast-ollama).
+- If you fully commit to Raycast, I recommend exploring the Raycast [Raycast Ollama extension](https://www.raycast.com/massimiliano_pasquini/raycast-ollama), which is available for free.
 It allows you to specify custom commands, making it compatible with the mind map example from the article.
+- For those using [Obsidian](https://obsidian.md/), there is an [Ollama plugin](https://github.com/hinterdupfinger/obsidian-ollama) that covers basic writing tasks and allows for custom commands, but it is no longer actively maintained.
+It functions well, though it has limited model configuration.
+Despite this, it offers great simplicity and works effectively for most cases.
+As an alternative, the [Local GPT plugin](https://github.com/pfrankov/obsidian-local-gpt) for Obsidian is actively maintained and includes Ollama as a provider with various customization options.
+Additionally, it has a similar feature set to the Ollama plugin, making it a suitable drop-in replacement.